taikutaiku

 How it works.
 Chat Notifier runs as a background panel -- it has no visible UI.
 It loads a hidden iframe that subscribes to chat events.
 When a new message arrives, it calls showToast() to display an in-app notification and sendNotification() to trigger a browser desktop notification.
 It uses playSound() to play a brief chime.
 Because it runs in the background, it works even when you do not have the chat panel open.

 Usage scenario.
 You are pair programming with a colleague.
-They are in the session writing code while you are reviewing a PR in another browser tab.
+They are in the session writing code while you are in another browser tab (for example reading a design or a code review).
 Your colleague types "ready for review on the auth module" in the session chat.
 Chat Notifier plays a chime and shows a desktop notification with the message.
 You switch back to the taiku tab and see the toast notification fading out.
 You never had to actively monitor the chat panel.

 File Browser